GrammaTech/gtirb-pprinter/README.md

 * [GTIRB](https://github.com/grammatech/gtirb).
 * [Capstone](http://www.capstone-engine.org/).
 At the moment
-  we require our own fork https://github.com/GrammaTech/capstone/tree/next with some additional fixes (until new official releases are cut).
+  we require our own fork https://github.com/GrammaTech/capstone/tree/next that contains some additional fixes (until new official releases are cut).
 * [Boost](https://www.boost.org/), version 1.67.0 or later.
   * Requires the libraries:
     * filesystem